 Aeon has done business directly with fishery cooperatives since 2008 in an effort to raise customer satisfaction by providing even fresher fish while at the same time helping maintain cultural practices associated with consuming fish through a sustainable fishing industry.
-As of the end of February 2016, we directly deal with five fishery cooperatives.
+As of the end of February 2016, we directly deal with five fishery cooperatives.\ suggestions for children who don't like to eat fish as well.

 Provision of "fresh fish caught in the morning" started from July 2013.
 By arranging fresh fish that landed in the morning over-the-counter in the afternoon of the same day, we enjoy giving fresh fish to homes.
-We provide delicious menu suggestions for children who don't like to eat fish as well.
+We provide delicious menu

 We also began an initiative in which we will freeze freshly caught seasonal fish in order to ensure consumers can enjoy them during other times of the year.
-We do minced fish processing of rockfish caught in season, and we have new plans for the sale of minced vessel is purchased by Aeon fish containing natural tuna.
+We do minced fish processing of rockfish caught in season, and we have new plans for the sale of minced fish containing natural tuna.